-The Burlington Department of Parks, Recreation & Waterfront (DPRW) is leading a full rehabilitation of the Burlington Greenway (informally known as the Lakeshore Bike Path).
+The Burlington Department of Parks, Recreation & Waterfront (BPRW) is leading a full rehabilitation of the Burlington Greenway (informally known as the Lakeshore Bike Path).
 Phase 1 of the project—from the ECHO Center to North Beach—was completed in December 2016.
 Phase 2 of the project—from North Beach to the Winooski River bridge—will run from June through December of 2017.

 June 22 update

-DPRW has released the official detour map.
+BPRW has released the official detour map.
 Local Motion has updated it slightly to further lay out and identify the details and intricacies of the detour.
 At this time, Local Motion believes that the detour will be in effect until construction of this section of path is completed sometime in the coming fall.

 June 12 update